Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 After the defeat of the Stain King, the monarch revealed his true identity.
 Again and again, he was forced to witness the world's destruction, powerless to escape.
 It was only by summoning the heroes that he finally shattered this cycle, breaking the seals on his prison.
 Freed at last, he cast aside his disguise and revealed his true form—**The Captive** (later known as **the Outsider**).

+> Good riddance to this place.
+It shall keep me no longer.
+> You're next...

 His intent was clear: to destroy all of existence as retribution for his imprisonment.
 But through the combined efforts of the heroes, he was ultimately struck down.
 However, as he fell, the very world began to collapse into the void.
 In the final moments, a mysterious entity intervened, pulling the heroes from the brink of annihilation.

 ### Chapter 2